 Conclusion

-The enhancement of educational management practices must become a priority for achieving greater productivity because it supports the necessary development for the colleges of education systems in Nigeria.
+The enhancement of educational management practices must become a priority for achieving greater productivity because it supports the necessary development of the colleges of education systems in Nigeria.
 The educational administration work belongs to designated educational administrators at the institution who include the Provost, Registrar, Bursar and lecturers and students, as well as external stakeholders.
 Operation effectiveness depends on management elements which provide proper alignment of tasks to their necessary requirements.
 The systems use this system to create coordinated leadership that allows both direction and planning, and organisational structure to take place alongside budgeting and budget preparation to guide educational staff during teaching operations.

 The issues faced by the College of Education management directly affect the work efficiency of staff members and the student population.
-Funding deficits, along with insufficient facilities and faculty departures, combine with teacher and staff walkouts as major issues affecting the sector.
+Funding deficits, along with insufficient facilities and faculty departures, combined with teacher and staff walkouts as major issues affecting the sector.
 Educational managers must follow the knowledge trends associated with this research for a better enhancement of employee efficiency.

 Recommendations